New rates for exponential approximation and the theorems of R\'{e}nyi and Yaglom: Main results

-This contrasts with the \emph{linear Stein coupling} introduced in \cite{Chen2009}, where the right hand side of \eq{9} is replaced by $\IE\klg{Wf(W)}$ and is used for normal approximation.
-We emphasize that the equality in \eq{9} need not be exactly satisfied for our next theorem to be applied.
-But in order to obtain useful results, \eq{9} should be approximately true.
-To this end we define \be r_1(\%F)=\sup_{f\in\%F, \atop f(0)=0}\abs{\IE\klg{Gf(W')- Gf(W) - f(W)}}. \ee This term measures the extent to which \eq{9} holds with respect to the class of functions from $\%F$ with $f(0)=0$.
-Another primary error term that will appear in the error bound is \be r_2=\IE\babs{\IE^{W''}(GD)-1}, \ee where here and in the rest of the article $D := W'-W$.
+and $r_2=\mathbh{E}\babs{\mathbh{E}^{W''}(GD)-1}$, where here and in the rest of the article $D := W'-W$.
 The random variable $W''$ is defined on the same probability space as $(W,W',G)$ and can be used to simplify the bounds (it is typically chosen so that $r_2=0$); let $D' := W''-W$.
-At first reading one may simply set $W'' = W$ (in which case typically $r_2 \neq 0$); we refer to \cite{Chen2009} for a more detailed discussion of Stein couplings.
+At first reading one may simply set $W'' = W$ (in which case typically $r_2 \neq 0$); we refer to \citet{Chen2009} for a more detailed discussion of Stein couplings.
+Our next result applies to general random variables, but useful bounds can only be expected if they are coupled together so that $r_1(\%F_{\mathrm{W}})$ is small.